What's eating my plants?

 First, clear the names of any suspects that couldn’t possibly have caused the damage.
 For a start, you know it’s not a sap sucker – they siphon juices out of the plant – so that eliminates aphids, mealybugs and mites.

 Next, look at how much plant material has been removed.
 If big chunks have disappeared, then clearly a large animal has been at work.
 Possums will be your number one suspect.
 Listen at night for possum thumps on the roof or for the screeching and gurgling sounds of their nocturnal antics.
 Commercial possum deterrents can work well if you’re persistent about application.
-Otherwise try applying home-made remedies like fish sauce or moth flakes, or festoon plants with balls of dog hair or Dynamic Lifter knotted into stocking toes.
+Otherwise try applying home-made remedies like festooning plants with balls of dog hair or Dynamic Lifter knotted into stocking toes.
 While these methods work with some possums, there are no guarantees.
 Often it’s a matter of learning to live with the possums’ nocturnal snacking.

 Rats can also eat plant parts, particularly starch-filled sections such as bulbs, swollen stems or ripe fruit.
 Rats are definitely garden undesirables that can be controlled with a rat bait (called a rodenticide).
 Choose one that’s most suited to your needs, and make sure you follow instructions carefully.
-Ratsak is a multiple feed product, which means a rat must eat the bait over a number of days in order to ingest a lethal amount.
-Ratsak 1Shot is faster acting and more moisture resistant but, like traditional Ratsak pellets, should be kept in as dry a spot as possible.
-Here’s a tip when baiting outdoors: place bait inside a T-shaped piece of plastic plumbing pipe where it will be protected from the rain and from inquisitive dogs and cats.
+Ratsak Fast Action is a fast acting product and will kill rats in a single feed.
+They’re available as pellets or wax blocks and should be placed in a bait station to help protect from inquisitive dogs and cats.

 Birds are rippers and tearers.
 They use their beaks to tug at pieces of plants and they’ll rip through the bark searching for fat, juicy borers.
 If birds are causing lots of plant damage, try some of the bird repellents, or resort to physical barriers such as netting.